-With mobile commerce sales expected to hit $2.92 trillion in 2020, ecommerce store owners can no longer afford to neglect the importance of having a mobile-optimized online store to attract customers and grow their business.
+With mobile commerce sales estimated at $3.56 trillion in 2021, ecommerce store owners can no longer afford to neglect the importance of having a mobile-optimized online store to attract customers and grow their business.

 That begins with understanding how consumers these days are using their mobile devices.
 So before you get started on making changes to your store, you’ll want to read on for the latest and most relevant facts and figures that will guide your strategy.

 In this article, we’ll provide you with important mobile statistics on key aspects of mobile usage such as the number of people who own smartphones, digital ad spend on mobile devices, and more.

 To get even more ideas about how to use mobile commerce, check out our mobile commerce guide today.

 If you’re ready, let’s get straight to it!

 - 1. How Many People Own Smartphones?

 - 3. People Using Phones for Product Research

 - 7. Mobile Time Spent With Digital Media